ianmackenzie/elm-geometry/README.md

 (Yes, in this particular case it doesn't actually matter whether you rotate first and then scale or the other way around, but you get the idea.)
-You can even compose transformation functions with other functions (even ones you define yourself!) to produce composite 'transformations' that would be impossible to represent with a transformation matrix:
+You can even compose transformation functions with other functions (perhaps ones you define yourself!) to produce composite 'transformations' that would be impossible to represent with a transformation matrix:

 ```elm
 horizontalDistance =